-Gate 4 has a shakedown device installed in accordance with Tweed Shire Council requirements so that trucks do not track dirt onto the public road network.
+Gate 2 shall have a shakedown device installed in accordance with Tweed Shire Council requirements so that trucks do not track dirt onto the public road network.
 Additionally, all trucks entering or exiting the site are to have their loads sealed and covered.
 To further control dust onsite, exposed surfaces and stockpiles should be supressed by regular watering.